digidem/mapeo-map-server/API.md

   - `spriteInfo: string`: The name of the sprite asset.
 May or may not include a scale factor at the end, such as `@2x`, `@3x`, etc. See [Mapbox docs](https://docs.mapbox.com/api/maps/styles/#retrieve-a-sprite-image-or-json) for more information.

 Retrieve the sprite JSON document for a style.
 Note that this is usually used by a map client (based on a style definition) and not directly by the end user ([more info](https://docs.mapbox.com/mapbox-gl-js/style-spec/sprite/#loading-sprite-files)).

+## Tilesets

+### `GET /tilesets`

+Retrieve a list of all tilesets.
+Each tileset adheres to the [TileJSON spec](https://github.com/mapbox/tilejson-spec) with a guarantee of an `id` field.

+### `GET /tilesets/:tilesetId`

+- Params
+  - `tilesetId: string`: The ID of the tileset.

+Retrieve the tilejson definition of a tileset.
+Adheres to the [TileJSON spec](https://github.com/mapbox/tilejson-spec).

+### `POST /tilesets`

+- Body
+  - A valid TileJSON definition that adheres to the [TileJSON spec](https://github.com/mapbox/tilejson-spec).

+Create a tileset.
+Returns the created tileset TileJSON if successful.

+### `PUT /tilesets/:tilesetId`

+- Params
+  - `tilesetId: string`: The ID of the tileset.
+- Body
+  - A valid TileJSON definition that adheres to the [TileJSON spec](https://github.com/mapbox/tilejson-spec).

+Update a tileset.
+Returns the updated tileset TileJSON if successful.

+### `POST /tilesets/import`

+- Body
+  - `filePath: string`: An absolute path to the location of the file to import.

+Create a tileset by importing an existing file.
+If successful, a response with the following payload will be returned:

+- `import: { id: string }`: Information about the import that is created.
+The `id` can be used to get the information about the import or its progress (see [Imports](#imports)).
+- `tileset: TileJSON`: The tileset that is created, adhering to the [TileJSON spec](https://github.com/mapbox/tilejson-spec).

+As of now, only [MBTiles](https://github.com/mapbox/mbtiles-spec) files are supported, although there are plans to support other kinds of imports in the future.

+## Tiles

+### `GET /tilesets/:tilesetId/:zoom/:x/:y`

+- Params
+  - `tilesetId`: The ID of the tileset.
+  - `zoom: number`: The zoom level of the tile.
+  - `x: number`: The x coordinate of the tile.
+  - `y: number`: The y coordinate of the tile.

+Retrieve a tile for a given tileset.
+Note that this is usually used by a map client (based on a style definition) and not directly by the end user ([more info](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/)).